saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#string">String</a></td>
 <td>

-Returns the elements in the list that come after the specified cursor.
+Return the elements in the list that come after the specified cursor.

 </td>
 </tr>